supasuge/GrizzCTF2024-Official/Crypto/Vigenere_Oh_My/writeup/WRITEUP.md

 ![alt text](image.png)

 # Solution Method 2 (Manual)
-Due to the partial plaintext given, it is relatively easy to simply reverse the encryption using the know values to find the repeating key sequence.
-This can be seen below:
+Due to the partial plaintext given, it is relatively easy to manually reverse the encryption using the known values to find the repeating key sequence.
+This can be seen as follows below:

 ```
 Ciphertext: